-1. CONSULT WITH A MENTAL HEALTH PROFESSIONAL.

-2. Notify and/or hand off student ONLY to parent/guardian/caregiver who commits to seek an immediate mental health assessment or to law enforcement if parent is unavailable or uncooperative.
-Consider any suspected child abuse or neglect prior to contacting parent/guardian.
+- 1. CONSULT WITH A MENTAL HEALTH PROFESSIONAL. - 2.
+Notify and/or hand off student ONLY to parent/guardian/caregiver who commits to seek an immediate mental health assessment or to law enforcement if parent is unavailable or uncooperative.
+Consider any suspected child abuse or neglect prior to contacting parent/guardian. - 3.
+Document student and parent contact and place in confidential file.